DuncanCragg/OnexOS/README.md

 Our social network and media posts created in OnexOS now live in spaces that we can share.

-### It's decentralised

-The spaces are created on our own devices.

-If you do something sitting next to me, I get the change via the wifi, not via California.

 ### It's a Metaverse, or a cyberspace

 When you open your OnexOS mobile, you enter spaces containing all your stuff, and everyone else's.